isomerpages/mse-zerowaste/_waste-streams/food-waste.md

 * [UglyFood](https://www.uglyfood.com.sg/){:target="_blank"} is an F&B social enterprise that fights food waste as a result of cosmetic filtering.

-* [Good for Food](https://www.goodforfood.sg/){:target="_blank"} is an IoT start-up that empowers hotels and large commercial kitchens with data analytics to understand their food waste generation and reduce their food waste, costs and environmental footprint.
+* [Lumitics](https://lumitics.com/){:target="_blank"} is an IoT start-up that empowers hotels and large commercial kitchens with data analytics to understand their food waste generation and reduce their food waste, costs and environmental footprint.

 [Back to top](#top)